omkarwagh264/omkarwaghdemo/README.md

-# omkarwaghdemo
+# omkarwagh-demo
-this is my first repositiory
+this is my first repository
+author =omkar wagh